greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/functions-operators.html.md

 Use the `CREATE FUNCTION` statement to register user-defined functions that are used as described in [Using Functions in Greenplum Database](#topic27).
 By default, user-defined functions are declared as `VOLATILE`, so if your user-defined function is `IMMUTABLE` or `STABLE`, you must specify the correct volatility level when you register your function.

 By default, user-defined functions are declared as `EXECUTE ON ANY`.
-A function that runs queries to access tables is supported only when the function runs on the master instance, except that a function can run `SELECT` commands that access only replicated tables on the segment instances.
+A function that runs queries to access tables is supported only when the function runs on the coordinator instance, except that a function can run `SELECT` commands that access only replicated tables on the segment instances.
 A function that accesses hash-distributed or randomly distributed tables must be defined with the `EXECUTE ON MASTER` attribute.
 Otherwise, the function might return incorrect results when the function is used in a complicated query.
 Without the attribute, planner optimization might determine it would be beneficial to push the function invocation to segment instances.

 When you create user-defined functions, avoid using fatal errors or destructive calls.
 Greenplum Database may respond to such errors with a sudden shutdown or restart.

-In Greenplum Database, the shared library files for user-created functions must reside in the same library path location on every host in the Greenplum Database array \(masters, segments, and mirrors\).
+In Greenplum Database, the shared library files for user-created functions must reside in the same library path location on every host in the Greenplum Database array \(coordinators, segments, and mirrors\).

 You can also create and run anonymous code blocks that are written in a Greenplum Database procedural language such as PL/pgSQL.
 The anonymous blocks run as transient anonymous functions.
 For information about creating and running anonymous blocks, see the [`DO`](../../../ref_guide/sql_commands/DO.html) command.